AysegulArpacikk/keyvalue-store/README.md

 make run
 ```

+### Heroku

+Heroku
+The project has been deployed to Heroku.
+Heroku link: [https://ys-keyvalue-store.herokuapp.com/](https://ys-keyvalue-store.herokuapp.com/)

 ### For create a new key-value to in memory:
 Use this command on terminal: `curl -X POST 'http://localhost:8080/api/keyValues?key=keyData&value=valueData'`
 If you want to use the browser or Postman, you can go to the following address: `http://localhost:8080/api/keyValues?key=keyData&value=valueData`